alphonseyang/ECE1512_2022W_ProjectRepo_WuqiLi-ChengchenYang/ProjectB/README.md

-# Visual Interpretation of Convolutional Neural Networks
+# Knowledge Distillation for Building Lightweight Deep Learning Models in Visual Classification Tasks

 ## Content
 This repository includes the necessary code and figures for the project B of Course ECE1512.